jsbattig/py-winmail-opener/memory-bank/progress.md

 - ✅ File associations are set up automatically (if duti is available) or can be set manually
 - ✅ The application works without triggering security warnings
 - ✅ Homebrew formula enables one-command installation (`brew install py-winmail-opener`)
+- ✅ GitHub Actions workflow for automated versioning and release creation

 ### Evolution of Project Approach